msveshnikov/autocode-ai/README.md

 ## How It Works

 CodeCraftAI reads your README.md file and your sources and sends the instructions to the Claude 3.5 Sonnet API.
 The API interprets the instructions and generates the necessary code structure, files, and content.
 CodeCraftAI then saves the generated code back to your project directory.
+It can now generate code for different languages based on the project requirements and applies language-specific linting and formatting.

 ## Requirements